Search

 Sixth Grade Looks at Effects of Earth’s Tilt, Rotation

 In science classes his week, sixth grade students manipulated physical models to demonstrate their understanding of the “reasons for the seasons.”
-From demonstrating how characteristics such as axial tilt work to explaining why they matter, students also played with different “What If?” scenarios to identify how Earth would be different should the characteristics cease to occur.
+From demonstrating how characteristics such as axial tilt work to explaining why they matter, students also explored different “What If?” scenarios to identify how Earth would be different if these characteristics ceased to occur.
 Plenty of illuminating moments were shared between students, and they weren’t all from the flashlights they were using!

 – Bill Hamilton, sixth grade science teacher